shaojieyew/command-centre/command-centre-cli/README.md

 ```
 kind : SparkDeployment

-# the parent files outside of spec field will be inherited by the spark deployment spec
+# the parent fields outside of spec field will be inherited by the spark deployment spec
 artifact : c2.spark-app.1.0.1-SNAPSHOT
 sparkArgs :
  - name : spark.driver.memory